 It is recommended to have more specific rules for applications or sub applications at the top, followed by less specific rules for the ones representing broader traffic.

 For example, you can create specific rules for both Facebook Messenger (sub application) and Facebook (application).
-Put a Facebook Messenger rule on top of the Facebook rule so that the Facebook Messenger rule gets hit.
-If the order is reversed, Facebook Messenger being a subapplication of Facebook application, Facebook Messenger rule would not get hit.
+Put a Facebook Messenger rule on top of the Facebook rule so that the Facebook Messenger rule gets selected.
+If the order is reversed, Facebook Messenger being a subapplication of the Facebook application, the Facebook Messenger rule would not get select.
 It is important to get the order right.

 Select traffic for a defined rule such as:

 - Group of applications or IP protocol based rule